 Fairhills High School is committed to providing a safe and respectful learning environment where bullying will not be tolerated.
-The School's aim is to empower all students to be an Upstander.
+The School's long-term aim is to empower all students to be an Upstander.
 Fairhills High School has a very clear response to allegations of bullying using the Fairhills High School bullying response process.
-Students can also report bullying anonymously through the Stymie App at www.stymie.com.au
+Students can report Anonymously via the Stymie app at www.stymie.com.au